UK Climate Policy Dashboard

 The Climate Policy Dashboard provides the progress rankings for each sector of the economy that the APPCCG is monitoring policy development in.
 The UK's policy development is ranked as Good in the power sector.
-In four sectors (manufacturing, agriculture, buildings and waste), policy development is Insufficient, with the greatest room for improvement in buildings and waste.
-In the transport sector, policy development is deemed to be On the Way.
+In three sectors (manufacturing, buildings and waste), policy development is Insufficient, with the greatest room for improvement in buildings and waste.
+In the transport sector and agriculture sector, policy development is deemed to be On the Way.
 Follow the links to explore the rankings and key recommendations for each sector in further detail.

 This Climate Policy Dashboard is produced and hosted by Policy Connect, as the Secretariat of the All-Party Parliamentary Climate Change Group.